jonny-edyn/personal-website/content/blog/2025-roundup/index.md

 #### Music:

 I'm happy report that music listening continues to be central to day-to-day existence.
 In 2025 45,438 minutes of the good stuff was consumed - a 23% increase on last year.
 I organised and logged my records like the organised adult I sometimes pretend to be, added a few new bits to the collection, and even spent some time in Logic making electronic music of my own.
-None of it is suitable for public consumption - not because it's too edgby but because it's pretty awful - but it’s given me an enormous amount of joy, which is basically the whole point.
+None of it is suitable for public consumption - not because it's too avantgarde but because it's pretty awful - but it’s given me an enormous amount of joy, which is basically the whole point.
 There’s been a shift in my morning routine too: NTS Radio has become the default wake-up companion, which means Radio 4 has been banished to the bin.
 (I still love you, Amol Rajan — this isn’t personal, it’s just not working anymore).

 Anyways.
 Here’s what I’ve been listening to.